opentext-idol/idol-rich-media-tutorials/tutorials/showcase/speech-transcription/PART_II.md

 # PART II - Custom Language Models

-The language models that ship with IDOL Media Server cover a broad vocabulary, reflecting the general spoken language.
+The "legacy" language models that ship with IDOL Media Server cover a broad vocabulary, reflecting the general spoken language.
 In some cases, you might want to process speech data that covers specialized topics, including for example financial or medical terms.
 The standard language model might not cover such specialized vocabulary or sentence structures in your language.

 IDOL Media Server enables us to build custom language models, which can be used to improve the quality of a transcribed speech related to a specific domain.